Summer Financial Aid Request

 How To Apply for Summer Financial Aid

 To apply for summer financial aid, you must complete the following:

-Submit ALL required documentation by the May 1, 2016.
+Submit ALL required documentation by May 1, 2017.
 Check WebAdvisor to determine if you have additional requirements.

 After You Apply for Summer Financial Aid

 Once you have been awarded, we will send an email notification to your Lewis & Clark email address advising you to log into WebAdvisor to review your award letter.
 Most students will see an award offer which includes 3 semesters: Summer, Fall, and Spring.
 If this is the case, you will also notice that any Federal aid offered to you has been split evenly over the 3 semesters.
 Because the Federal aid offered is being stretched over 3 semesters (as opposed to the standard fall/spring), we strongly advise you to do a little budgeting to determine the gap between your anticipated charges for each semester, and the financial aid offered each semester.

 To secure your financial aid, you must complete the steps on the “Securing Your Aid” page, where you will be guided through the process of accepting any work-study and/or loans which may have been offered.